Accessible toilets are available on all levels in both the Theatre and Conference Centre

 Audio Described Performances Audio-description in theatre is a live verbal commentary delivered between the dialogues on the visual elements of a production as it unfolds.
 The description gives only the essential information that a visually impaired patron might miss.

-Touch Tour For most audio-described performance we do, we have a Touch Tour that precedes the show.
-Our Touch Tours allow visually impaired patrons the opportunity to familiarise themselves with the set, props and costumes.
+Touch Tour For most audio-described performance the venue do, they have a Touch Tour that precedes the show.
+The Touch Tours allow visually impaired patrons the opportunity to familiarise themselves with the set, props and costumes.

 BSL Interpreted Performances A number of performances and events are British Sign Language interpreted.
-Our Box Office team can advise the best seating to take advantage of this offering.
+The venue Box Office team can advise the best seating to take advantage of this offering.

 Captioned Performances Captioning is similar to television subtitling and gives deaf, deafened and hard of hearing people access to live performances.
 The actors’ words appear on a display unit at the same time as they are spoken or sung.
 Speaker names, sound effects and off stage noises are also shown.

 Relaxed Performances Are specifically designed to welcome people who will benefit from a more relaxed performance environment, including people with an Autistic Spectrum Condition, sensory and communication disorders, or a learning disability.
-We aim to make the events as inclusive as possible for families so they are open to all, even if you don't need the adjustments we make for relaxed screenings.
-There is a relaxed attitude to noise and movement and some small changes made to the light and sound effects, we'll keep the lights on low and turn the volume down slightly.
+The venue aim to make the events as inclusive as possible for families so they are open to all, even if you don't need the adjustments made for relaxed screenings.
+There is a relaxed attitude to noise and movement and some small changes made to the light and sound effects, the venue keep the lights on low and turn the volume down slightly.

 Dementia Friendly Screenings For people with dementia, memory loss and their family, friends and carers but is open to the general public.
 The screenings have a relaxed atmosphere so that people are welcome to move around and come and go as they please.
 Each screening includes an interval with live entertainment. * Please note that pastoral care is not provided at these events.
 A friend, family member or carer must also attend.